 An empathetic person is someone who may have experienced unresolved emotional traumas while growing up.
-They may have developed unhealthy emotional attachments in early childhood or may have grown up in an environment that fostered a lot of anxiety and guilt.
+They may have developed unhealthy emotional attachments in early childhood or may have grown up in an environment that fostered anxiety and guilt.
 Either way, their situation is due to environmental causes.
 The same person growing up in an entirely different environment may have never developed the problem.

 For an empathic person, however, the problem goes beyond environment.
 They are experiencing a psychic ability.
-The environment may contribute to how they handle this overload, but the overload is coming more from their own psychic antenna than it is from their upbringing.
+The environment may contribute to how they handle this overload, but the overload is coming more from their own psychic antenna than their upbringing.
 Even if they had been brought up in an ideal environment, they would still pick up on and be affected by the emotional state of others to a greater extent than the average person.

 It can be difficult to tell the difference sometimes, but there are some hints that can show you whether you are empathetic or a true empath.